 Master Limited Partnerships (MLPs), as measured by the Alerian MLP Index (AMZ), ended August down 5.9% on a price basis and 4.9% once distributions are considered.
 The AMZ results underperformed the S&P 500 Index’s 0.3% total return for the month.
 The best performing MLP subsector for August was the Propane group, while the Upstream subsector generated the weakest returns, on average.

-For the year through August, the AMZ is up 7.0% on a price basis, resulting in a 13.8% gain on a total return basis.
-This compares to the S&P 500 Index’s 6.2% and 7.8% price and total returns, respectively.
-The Coal group has produced the best average total return year-to-date, while the Upstream subsector has lagged.
+Year-to-date through the end of August, the AMZ is down 11.0% on a price basis, resulting in a 6.3% loss once distributions are considered.
+This compares with the S&P 500 Index’s 10.4% and 11.9% price and total returns, respectively.
+The Gathering and Processing group has produced the best average total return year-to-date, while the Upstream subsector has lagged.

 Thought of the Month

-Follow @OppFunds for other news and commentary.
+Follow @OppFunds for more news and commentary.